tago-io/tagocore-docs/docs/getting-started/installation.md

 # Installing TagoCore

 :::info
-To install TagoCore, you need to [Download it](/) first.
+To install TagoCore, you need to [Download it](/download) first.
 :::

 ## Decompressing

-TagoCore can be downloaded either as a compressed `tar.gz` file or a compressed `zip` file, and in both cases you need to decompress the file before using TagoCore.
+TagoCore code can be downloaded either as a compressed `tar.gz` file or a compressed `zip` file, and in both cases you need to decompress the code before using TagoCore.

 ### .tar.gz